augustolok/laravel-podcast-com-artigo/readme.md

+### Procoto postado aqui devido as opção nova eu  coloquei que não adere ao projeto orignal, as seguinte mudação foram feitas ou adicionada;
+Criado a opção da foto do ep. do  podcast ser mostrado em vez da foto do perfil do podcasta que era ultilizada.
+Adcionado a opção de colocar artigo. feito correção no update.

+### Procoto posted here due to the new option I put that does not adhere to the original design, the following changes were made or added;
+Created the ep photo option. of the podcast being shown instead of the podcasta profile picture that was used.
+Added option to place article. made correction in the update.

+Recomendo usar Anchor para post os podcast.
 ### Laravel Podcast is Laravel 5.5 web app that enables you to manage RSS feeds for your favorite podcasts and listen to the episodes in a seamless UI and User Authentication.

 [![Build Status](https://travis-ci.org/jeremykenedy/laravel-podcast.svg?branch=master)](https://travis-ci.org/jeremykenedy/laravel-podcast)